St Albans Chamber Choir

-This extensive repertoire and a cappella performances are the Choir’s hallmarks, and under the direction of its inspirational Musical Director John Gibbons, the Choir continues to explore new repertoire, often bringing its audience little known compositions ranging from modern performances of early works to new commissions from contemporary composers such as John Tavener, Tarik O’Regan and Alexander L’Estrange.
+This extensive repertoire and a cappella performances are the Choir’s hallmarks, and under the direction of its inspirational Musical Director John Gibbons, the Choir continues to explore new repertoire, often bringing its audience little known compositions ranging from modern performances of early works to new commissions from contemporary composers such as Jonathan Rathbone, Tarik O’Regan and Alexander L’Estrange.

 The Choir has a long-standing association dating from 1969 with the Wormser Kantorei from St Albans’ twin town Worms in southern Germany.
 The two choirs meet and perform together every two years alternately in St Albans and in Worms.
 Planning for the next joint event in St Albans in 2019 has already begun.
 The next joint concert celebrating the 60th anniversary of the association between the two choirs will be in St Albans Abbey on 27 April 2019.